The health and well-being of our guests & staff

 Updated August 15, 2020

-The province of Nova Scotia, and the adjacent 'Atlantic bubble" provinces of New Brunswick, Prince Edward Island and Newfoundland, have now successfully ‘flattened the curve’ of COVID-19 since the pandemic began mid-March.
-Although this region is now reporting few cases of COVID-19, Ambassatours Gray Line, operating on the Halifax waterfront, remains committed to its original mitigation measures throughout the 2020 season.
+As of mid-August, 2020, the Canadian province of Nova Scotia, and the adjacent 'Atlantic bubble" provinces of New Brunswick, Prince Edward Island and Newfoundland, successfully ‘flattened the curve’ of COVID-19 since the pandemic began mid-March.
+Although this region reported few cases of COVID-19, Ambassatours Gray Line, operating until October 31, on the Halifax waterfront, remained committed to its original mitigation measures throughout the 2020 season.